 |About | Media | Search | Contact|

 A.Word.A.Daywith Anu Garg

 2. Any of various small sea birds of the family Hydrobatidae having dark feathers and lighter underparts, also known as Mother Carey’s Chicken.

+The birds got the name storm petrel or stormy petrel because old-time sailors believed their appearance foreshadowed a storm.
 It’s not certain why the bird is named petrel.
-One unsubstantiated theory is that it is named after St Peter who walked on water in the Gospel of Matthew.
+One unsubstantiated theory is that it is named after St. Peter who walked on water in the Gospel of Matthew.
 The petrel’s habit of flying low over water with legs extended gives the appearance that it’s walking on the water.
 Earliest documented use: 1776.